 7. Gouda

-Best time to visit: Summer for cheese markets
+Best time to visit: April–August for the Thursday morning cheese market

 Where to stay: